awsdocs/amazon-workspaces-administration-guide/doc_source/restore-workspace.md

 + **After a WorkSpace is first created** — Typically, the initial snapshots of the root and user volumes are taken soon after a WorkSpace is created \(often within 30 minutes\)\.
 In some AWS Regions, it might take several hours for the initial snapshots to be taken after a WorkSpace is created\.

   If a WorkSpace becomes unhealthy before the initial snapshots are taken, the WorkSpace can't be restored\.
 In that case, you can try [ rebuilding the WorkSpace](rebuild-workspace.md) or contact AWS Support for assistance\.
 + **During regular use** — Automatic snapshots for use when restoring a WorkSpace are scheduled every 12 hours\.
 If the WorkSpace is healthy, snapshots of both the root volume and user volume are created around the same time\.
-If the WorkSpace is unhealthy, these snapshots are not created\.
+If the WorkSpace is unhealthy, snapshots are created only for the user volume\.
 + **After a WorkSpace has been restored** — When you restore a WorkSpace, new snapshots are taken soon after the restore is finished \(often within 30 minutes\)\.
 In some AWS Regions, it might take several hours for these snapshots to be taken after a WorkSpace is restored\.

   After a WorkSpace has been restored, if the WorkSpace becomes unhealthy before new snapshots can be taken, the WorkSpace can't be restored again\.
 In that case, you can try [rebuilding the WorkSpace](rebuild-workspace.md) or contact AWS Support for assistance\.